 Hatfield mixes history with modern living, with plenty of great entertainment on offer including a multiplex cinema, and a range of independent shops and restaurants as well as The Galleria a designer outlet centre with over 80 shops.
 The town is also home to historic gems including Hatfield House and the Eight Bells public house – where Charles Dickens is rumoured to have had a tipple or two!

-Regular community events are held throughout the year including Hatfield’s weekly market and Welwyn Garden City’s annual World Food Festival.
+Regular community events are held throughout the year including Hatfield’s weekly market and Welwyn Garden City’s annual World Food Festival in May, plus the iconic Game Fair, hosted every July.

 Other nearby attractions include: